amelia-shull/snake/README.md

 - `DELETE /sessions/`: deletes the session
   - Request headers:
-    - `Authorization`: auth token for the session
+    - `Authorization`: bearer token for the session
   - Responses:
     - `200`: signed out
     - `403`: User not authenticated